maxgrove42/Room.io/README.md

 ## Further Development

-This README covers the basic setup and functionality.
-For further customization and development, consider adding more features such as:
+For further customization and development, I will consider adding more features such as:

 - Email verification for new users.
 - Advanced search filters for apartment units.